Home Majors Homeland Security

 Not sure a 4-year degree is the right path?
 Trade programs in Homeland Security offer shorter timelines, lower debt, and strong AI resilience for hands-on careers.

-Homeland Security is rated "Moderate" for AI automation risk, with an average of 38% of job tasks exposed to large language models and AI tools.
+Homeland Security is rated "Moderate" for AI automation risk, with 38% of job tasks exposed to large language models and AI tools.
 This means some career tasks in this field could be augmented or replaced by AI over the next decade.

 Based on our DegreeOutlook Score (combining earnings, AI resilience, job market size, and ROI), American Public University System ranks #1 for Homeland Security with a score of 69/100 and graduate earnings of $62,340/yr.

-What's the outlook for a Homeland Security degree?
+What's the ROI on a Homeland Security degree?

 On average, Homeland Security graduates earn 10.0x their in-state tuition over 10 years.
 This is a strong return on investment.